 6. Cologne Cathedral Christmas Market

 Just below the towering cathedral lies the most popular market in town – and therefore, the most packed!
 We could barely move here, but got in long enough to admire its stunning beauty.
 The Cologne Cathedral Christmas Market really goes over the top for an amazing experience!

 Nuremberg, Germany (aka Nürnberg)

 This time we weren’t so close to the action with our hotel choice, but enjoyed the savings our willingness to walk brought us.
-The main market in Nuremberg has been held since the 16th century (check hours here) and is world-famous.
+The main market in Nuremberg has been held since the 16th century (check hours here) and is world-famous as one of the oldest Christmas markets.
 However, we felt like this was one of the most commercialized markets.
 It just didn’t have that unique, home-made feel we crave.
 However, it was still worth a trip!

 2. Children’s Market